 Travel broadens the mind

 The Queen is the most well-travelled, adventurous monarch ever, having lived abroad and embarked on visits to most of the Commonwealth countries, in addition to other state visits around the world.
 Catch her if you can.

 The Queen is known to favour nude nails, blue-red lipstick and never scrimps on hand cream.
 Her hair is kept immaculate thanks to a trusty Kent Brush, she bathes with Molton Brown and her bathroom is stocked with soaps by Yardley.
 UK made toiletries and cosmetics are generally favoured, and as such classic English flowers likely make up her fragrance of choice.
 Come evening, she probably lights a Charles Farris candle.

 Candles are one thing, smoking is quite another…

 The Queen has never smoked, and Prince Philip is rumoured to have given up smoking on their wedding day.
 Fresh air is high priority for Her Majesty.

 Escaping from a social situation needn’t be awkward

 At least not when you have a well established ‘handbag code’ as Queen Elizabeth is reported to; a bag on the table indicates to her staff that she’s ready to leave, while switching her handbag from one arm to other suggests that she’s ready to move on from a particular conversation or interaction.
 Handbags at dawn.

 A sense of humour is essential

 It must be high on the ruling criteria if you’re to ace long, occasionally unpredictable royal events.
-The royal wit is dry and ever-present, as evidenced in a recent ITV documentary celebrating the Queen’s 90th birthday.
+The royal wit is dry and ever-present, as evidenced in the must-watch ITV documentary celebrating the Queen’s 90th birthday.